Taiko2k/Tauon/docs/guide.md

 Note: The codec used is OGG.
 Bit-rate can be set in 'config.txt'.
 Higher bit-rates may help reduce latency.
 Lower bit-rates will conserve bandwidth at cost of audio quality.

-Warning: Modifying the number of tracks in playlist that appear before the broadcast marker will impact the broadcast position
+Note: Modifying the number of tracks in playlist that appear before the broadcast marker will impact the broadcast position

+The stream can be reached at http://localhost:8000.
+This can be from a web browser (tends to be a little bit unreliable, try refreshing the page if playback stalls) or from a compatible application.

 ### Transcoding albums

 Intended to be an easy way to reduce file sizes for copying tracks to devices with limited storage.
-Results will be of degraded quality and should not be used for archival.
+Results will be of degraded quality (lossy codec) and should not be used for archival.

 1) Ensure FFMPEG is avaliable.
- - For windows, Download ffmpeg from https://ffmpeg.org/ and place 'ffmpeg.exe' in encoder directory.
-To find this folder, go to MENU -> SETTINGS... -> TRANSCODE -> OPEN OUTPUT FOLDER
+ - For Windows, download ffmpeg from https://ffmpeg.org/ and place 'ffmpeg.exe' in encoder directory.
+To find this folder press F9.
- - For linux, install ffmpeg using your distro's package manager.
+ - For Linux, install ffmpeg using your distro's package manager.
  - If you need MP3 output, repeat above steps for LAME (lame.exe).
-For windows you may find lame.exe on the internet.
-For linux consult your package manager.
+For Windows you may find lame.exe on the internet.
+For Linux consult your package manager.

 2) Optionally configure settings in MENU -> SETTINGS...-> TRANSCODE
  - 64Kbps Opus provides good sound quality with small file size, but not many players are compatible with it.
 As of 2017 I suggest Rocket Player or AIMP for Android.
  - 96kbps OGG, or 128kbs MP3 provide comparable quality and are more widely compatible.
  - The FLAC option should only be used to convert other lossless audio files.
 Note that the generated picture will still be a lossy thumbnail.

-3) Right click a track and select, TRACK MENU -> TRANSCODE FOLDER to transcode the track in the folder to which the track resides.
+3) Right click a track and select, TRACK MENU -> TRANSCODE FOLDER to transcode the the tracks in the folder to which the track resides.
 Wait for it to finish.
- - If the yellow text in the top panel does not change for an extended duration, the transcode may have stalled.
+ - If the yellow text in the top panel does not change for an extended amount of time, the transcode may have stalled.
 In this case you will need to restart the application as there is currently no handling on errors.

 4) See result folders in the encoder directory.
 To open this folder press F9.

 ### Japanese Mojibake

-In case of mojibake (where displayed characters from Japanese language metadata is garbled), the ideal solution is to re-apply tags in a decent tag editor, preferably using a sane encoding (i.e UTF-8)
+In case of mojibake (where displayed characters from Japanese language metadata is garbled), the ideal solution is to re-apply tags in a tag editor, preferably using a sane encoding (i.e UTF-8)

 As a temporary solution a fix mojibake function is available under TRACK MENU -> META... -> FIX MOJIBAKE

-Note: These functions will apply changes to all tracks in the folder/album
+Note: This function will apply changes to all tracks in the folder/album

-Note: Changes made by these functions only apply to internal database and are not written back to tags on disk
+Note: Changes made by these functions only apply to internal database and are not written back to the tags on disk

 Tip: To undo changes and revert to original, use TRACK MENU -> META... -> RELOAD METADATA